Eosinophilic Esophagitis clinical trials at UCSF

 San Francisco, California and other locations

-Learn if Dupilumab is Safe for and Helps Adult and Adolescent Participants With Eosinophilic Gastritis With or Without Eosinophilic Duodenitis
+Learn How Well Dupilumab Works in Adult and Adolescent Participants With Eosinophilic Gastritis With or Without Eosinophilic Duodenitis and the Side Effects it May Have

 open to eligible people ages 12 years and up